The Red List of Trains in Japan

 JR West succeeded the largest number of the series, and has been using on the entire network except urban areas.
 The company converted some KiHa 48s on Bantan Line to double-headed carriage, renaming KiHa 41.
 It is considered to be the ugliest remodelling in the history of the KiHa 40 series.

 JR Shikoku and JR Kyushu are using the series as well.
-They are declining in both islands as new trains are introduced and services on unprofitable lines are reduced, but still operational.
+The series is declining in both islands as new trains are introduced and services on unprofitable lines are reduced, but still operational.

 Several private railways are also operating the second-handed KiHa 40 series.
-In addition, some deregistered carriages were exported to Myanmar, and Thailand is also going to import a few.
+In addition, some carriages were exported to Myanmar and Thailand.

 Current Operations & Future Prospects

 JR Hokkaido uses a few KiHa 40 series on the entire island, with limited services on Chitose, Furano, Hakodate Main, Hidaka Main, Nemuro Main, Sekihoku Main, Senmo Main and Soya Main Lines.
-The series have been replaced with H100 series DECMO since 2020 and due to complete in financial year 2024.
+The series is due to be withdrawn by March 2025 following the introduction of H100 series DECMO.

-JR Shikoku has several carriages of the series and mostly operate in Tokushima area mostly during peak times.
+JR Shikoku has several carriages of the series and use in Tokushima area mostly during peak times.
 There are limited services towards Takamatsu as well.
-The company is going to introduce new diesel trains for stopping services in 2025 to replace the KiHa 40 series.
+The company is going to introduce new diesel trains for regional services in 2025 to replace the KiHa 40 series.

 JR Kyushu uses the series mostly in Kagoshima, Kumamoto, Miyazaki and Oita Prefectures.
-The company also has several converted units for limited express at weekends and holidays such as Futatsuboshi 4047 later in 2022.
+The company also has several converted units for limited express at weekends and holidays such as Futatsuboshi 4047.
 Those in Fukuoka Prefecture were replaced with battery electric multiple units, but the KiHa 40 series are likely to remain in the other areas for a while.

 South Hokkaido Railway (also known as Donan Isaribi Tetsudo), Aizu Railway, Hojo Railway, Kominato Railway and Nishikigawa Tetsudo recently introduced the series, many of which are for tourists.